flatironinstitute/disBatch/Readme.md

 helpful for debugging and reissuing failed tasks.

-It can take as input a file, each of whose lines is a task in the form of a command sequence (as in the above example).
+It can take as input a file, each of whose lines is a task in the form of a command sequence.
+For example, the file could consists of the 1000 commands listed above.
 It launches the tasks one after the other until all specified execution resources are in use.
-Then as one executing task exits, the next task in the file is launched until all the lines in the file have been processed.
+Then as one executing task exits, the next task in the file is launched.
+This repeats until all the lines in the file have been processed.

 Each task is run in a new shell.
-If you want to manipulate the execution environment of a task, add the appropriate operations to the command sequence.
-For example, if you need to set an environment variable, each task line would look something like:
+If you want to manipulate the execution environment of a task, add the appropriate operations to the command sequence&mdash;`source SetupEnv` in the above is one example.
+For another, if you just need to set an environment variable, each task line would look something like:

     export PYTHONPATH=/d0/d1/d2:$PYTHONPATH ; rest ; of ; command ; sequence

-Or, for more complex set ups that are common to every task, you can place the relavant commands in a file like "setup.sh" and use task lines like:
+Or, for more complex set ups, command sequences and input/output redirection requirements, you could place everything in a small shell script with appropriate arguments for the parts that vary from task to task, say RunMyprog.sh:

-    source setup.sh ; rest ; of ; command ; sequence
+    #!/bin/bash

+    id=$1
+    shift
+    cd /path/to/workdir
+    module purge
+    module load gcc python3

+    export PYTHONPATH=/d0/d1/d2:$PYTHONPATH
+    myProg "$@" > results/${id}.out 2> logs/${id}.log

+The task file would then contain:

+    ./RunMyprog.sh 0_0_0 -a 0 -b 0 -c 0
+    ./RunMyprog.sh 0_0_1 -a 0 -b 0 -c 1
+    ...
+    ./RunMyprog.sh 9_9_8 -a 9 -b 9 -c 8
+    ./RunMyprog.sh 9_9_9 -a 9 -b 9 -c 9

-See \#DISBATCH directives below for another alternative.
+See \#DISBATCH directives below for ways to simplify task lines.

-In the simplest case, working with a cluster managed by SLURM, all that needs to be done is to write the command sequences to a file and then submit a job like the following:
+Once you have created the task file, running disBatch is straightforward.
+For example, working with a cluster managed by SLURM, all that needs to be done is to submit a job like the following:

-    sbatch -n 20 --ntasks-per-node 5 --exclusive disBatch TaskFileName
+    sbatch -n 20 --ntasks-per-node 5 disBatch TaskFileName

-This particular invocation will allocate sufficient resources to process 20 tasks at a time, with no more than five running concurrently on any given node.
-Every node allocated will be running only tasks associated with this submission. disBatch will use environment variables initialized by SLURM to determine the execution resources to use for the run.
+This particular invocation will allocate sufficient resources to process 20 tasks at a time, with no more than five running concurrently on any given node. disBatch will use environment variables initialized by SLURM to determine the execution resources to use for the run.
+This invocation assumes an appropriately installed disBatch is in your PATH, see below for installation notes.

 Various log files will be created as the run unfolds: